The Zero Waste Hierarchy

 - Avoid purchasing fad or impulse items.

 - Buy local and bring your own bag.
-Buying local creates local jobs while reducing packaging waste from shipping.
+Buying local creates local jobs while reducing packaging waste and greenhouse gases from shipping.

 - Get a reusable water bottle and bring it with you wherever you go.